Key Takeaways

 Voting Machine Rumors in 2020 vs. 2024

 Voting machines were a major theme of rumors and conspiracy theories about the 2020 election.
 Underscoring voting machine rumors’ contribution to the “Big Lie,” the media outlets that platformed these false claims were later sued for defamation, successfully, by both the Dominion and Smartmatic voting machine companies.
-However, though they featured prominently in the 2020 “rigged election” mythology, rumors about voting machines did not begin to truly “go viral” until five days after the election.
+However, though they featured prominently in the 2020 “rigged election” mythology, rumors about voting machines did not begin to truly “go viral” until five days after the election (Figure 1).

 Rumors about voting machines in 2020 took two forms.
 The first consisted of rumors of concern around ostensibly malfunctioning machines — e.g., claims that machines are “flipping votes” — often recorded by those using them.
 These were often shared with suspicion but without a clear theory of how these issues reflected fraud.
 A second type of voting machine rumor highlighted perceived vulnerabilities in voting machines, either due to their ownership (e.g., arguing that their owners might manipulate results for their own benefit) or the potential for external tampering by hackers or other bad actors.
 Rumors of both types were present during the early voting period but not particularly salient.